kristo-aun/egd-web/docs/JMDICT.md

-# JMDict knowhow
+# Using JMDict in EsutoniaGoDesu
-This guide goes through the process of getting JMDict data to PostgreSQL database.
+This guide shows how to install JMDict data into a PostgreSQL database.
-We'll also see how to get JMAudio

-Finally, we add supporting database objects to keep record of changes in data.

-Some minor adjustments need to be made in to schema for the JPA domain model to work.

-Composite keys are being used instead of sequences, which is a good practice, but complitates things at the webapp level.
-This makes mapping views to domain classes complicated.
-This breaks entity search functions in hibernate for example.

-Installing JMDictDB to

 Ownership of the JMDict software belongs to Electronic Dictionary Research and Development Group, Faculty of Information Technology, Monash University.
 The detail data copyright information are list as follows:
   - <a href="http://edrdg.org/~smg/">JMdictDB PostgreSQL documentation, schema design, etc</a>

 ## Environment
-- **Ubuntu 14.04**: Everything should work in all Debian-based OS-s.
+- **Ubuntu 14.04**: all commands here should work in other GNU/Linux distros as well.
 - **PostgreSQL 9.4**
-- **Python 3**
+- **Python 3.4.3**

-## Updating JMDict
+## Installing a brand new JMDict database
 JMDict is part of the egd-db Postgres database.
 To serve both Estonian translations and features for various EsutoniaGoDesu's modules, the JMDict data is duplicated in jmen nad jmet database schemas.